top of page

 Grants

-NFR created a special grant called the Road to Independence Fund (Formerly named the Year 2 or Y2 Fund) to help refugees, asylees, and other eligible immigrants who no longer have assistance from sponsoring groups.
+NFR created a special grant called the Road to Independence Fund to help refugees, asylees, and other eligible immigrants who no longer have assistance from sponsoring groups.
 The goal of the Fund is to enable refugees to continue to move forward and build a better life for themselves and their families in their second year and beyond.
 NFR has allocated funding, generously donated by members and supporters of NFR, to families and individuals with refugee or another immigration status, such as asylees.
 The Road to Independence (R2I) Fund provides small grants averaging $500.00-$800.00, sometimes more depending on the need, to meet a broad range of expenses that include household needs, job expenses, transportation costs, investments for a business venture, emergency medical bills, educational expenses, or unexpected legal costs.

 If you are a group interested in applying because you oversee, work with or know of a family or individual in need, without other support, please contact Ruth Gyure at gyurer@gmail.com to receive an application form.
 More details about applying are included on the form.